 NOTE: You cannot use Undo/Redo with Apply and Revert!

-This is the new recommended workflow, but if you need to, you can turn it off in Preferences > General : Prefabs.
+This is the recommended Prefab workflow, but if you need to, you can turn it off in Preferences > General : Prefabs.